LeoRiether/FPGRARS/README.md

 FPGRARS aims to provide a RISC-V assembly simulator with 8-bit color graphics display and keyboard input, similar to [RARS](https://github.com/TheThirdOne/rars), but faster.

+## Running FPGRARS
+First, head over to the [latest release](github.com/LeoRiether/FPGRARS/releases/latest) and download the appropriate executable.
+Then, you can run a RISC-V assembly file either by running `./fpgrars your_riscv_file.s` in a terminal or by dragging the `.s` onto the executable.
+If you're on Linux, you might need to `chmod +x fpgrars-x86_64-unknown-linux-gnu` for FPGRARS to work.

 ## Supported ecalls

 | Description | a7 | Input | Output |